shansongliu/M2UGen/README.md

                         Decoder to use musicgen/audioldm2
 ```

-## GPU requirements
+## 🧰 System Hardware requirements

 For training, stage 1 and 2 use a single 32GB V100 GPU while stage 3 uses 2 32GB V100 GPUs.
 For inference, a single 32GB V100 GPU is used.
+For loading model checkpoint, aproximately 49GB of CPU memory is required.

-## Acknowledgements
+## 🫡 Acknowledgements

 This code contains elements from the following repo:
 - [crypto-code/MU-LLaMA](https://github.com/crypto-code/MU-LLaMA)

-## Cite our work
+## ✨ Cite our work
 If you find this repo useful, please consider citing:
 ```bibtex
 @article{hussain2023m,